 As the Canadian economy expanded in the 1980s, and women entered the labor force in droves, Canada needed other country sources of domestic workers to join West Indian and Caribbean immigrant women caregivers who earlier replaced late 19th century British nannies.
 During this period, the Philippines was already sending contract workers to the Middle East since the 1970s, and looked to other countries in need of foreign labour to generate dollar revenues.

 Canada and the East Asian economic tigers – Taiwan, Singapore, Hong Kong and South Korea – where housewives and mothers also started working outside their homes – imported Filipino domestic workers.
-The Canadian government introduced the Foreign Domestic Movement (FDM) policy, replaced by the Live-In Caregiver Program (LCP) in 1990s.
+The Canadian government introduced the Foreign Domestic Movement (FDM) policy, replaced by the Live-In Caregiver Program (LCP) in the 1990s.

 Canadian policy-makers view domestic work as the natural pool for low-waged service sector jobs in schools, hospitals, restaurants, airports, and commercial establishments.
 Facing barriers to entry in regulated health professions, Philippine-trained professionals who migrated as caregivers retrained to become licensed practical nurses or health care aides.
-Majority went into low-waged service jobs.
+The majority went into low-waged service jobs.
 However, almost half of those who finished the LCP program still do care-giving and domestic-like work even with open work visas.
 Government data also shows that live-in caregivers receive comparable income levels 15 years after finishing the Program.

 The burden of maintaining senior care homes that remain underfunded and under-staffed fall on undervalued and under-compensated Filipino service workers.
 We need to respect, recognize, and take pride in Filipinos working in essential services.
 They deserve nothing less from Canadians.
 Governments also need to develop long-term solutions to ensure fair and adequate compensation for their valuable work in the current and post-pandemic contexts.